SamSlotemaker/chess-board/README.md

 # chess-board
-A chessboard with JavaScript and the p5.js library.S
+A chessboard with JavaScript and the p5.js library.

 ## checklist